stiles/survivoR2py/README.md

 ### Processes

-Three scripts, for now, process the data.
+Two scripts for now process the data for use with Python-friendly data science tools.

-##### Convert survivoR data
+#### Convert survivoR data

 - `scripts/convert_data.py`: This script converts the survivoR data by fetching all the latest `.rda` files from the source, storing copies locally in `data/raw/rda`, and converting them to comma-delimited text files in `data/raw/csv`.
     - See the [original repo](https://github.com/doehm/survivoR/blob/master/README.md) for metadata about the individual files.
     - **Note:** Other than the format change, the content of data downloaded, processed, and stored in the `raw` directory will remain unchanged from the original repo.

-##### Fetch transcripts
+#### Fetch transcripts

 - `scripts/fetch_transcripts.py`: This script collects all episode transcript URLs, converts the URLs to metadata (episode number, season, episode title, URL, etc.), fetches the full transcript for each episode, and parses the text for what contestants said after Jeff's famous line, "The tribe has spoken."
-This latter bit is a **rough** sketch.
-The results are stored in a dataframe and exported to CSV and JSON.
-The goal is to refine the dataset enough so it might be useful to offer back to the survivoR folks or to aid in the vote-off logs below.
+All of it is stored in a dataframe and exported to CSV and JSON.
+The goal is to refine the dataset enough so it might be useful to offer back to the survivoR folks.

-##### Add vote-off logs
+#### Add vote-off logs

 - `scripts/vote_off_reaction.py`: Fetches a [public Google Sheet](https://docs.google.com/spreadsheets/d/1nys0mCWArUCtPKYIVBrbjmv7eAWkmOce4cBlyHm8b0c/edit?usp=sharing) where vote-off reactions are being hand-logged.
 This is growing *slowly* and needs contributors.
 The goal is to build a dataset that shows all voted-off players' reactions *after* Jeff doused their torches and *before* they walked out of the Tribal Council.

-**Dataset description**
+**Data Collection**

+To ensure accurate data collection and prevent sabotage, consider using a controlled method like a Google Form.
+This form can include drop-down menus and checkboxes to ensure consistent data entry.
+Here’s a proposed format:

 | Column         | Description                                                                                               | Type    |
 |----------------|-----------------------------------------------------------------------------------------------------------|---------|